ViewComponent/view_component/README.md

       create  app/components/example_component.html.erb
 ```

-ViewComponent includes template generators for the `erb`, `haml`, and `slim` template engines and will use the template engine specified in the Rails configuration (`config.generators.template_engine`) by default.
+ViewComponent includes template generators for the `erb`, `haml`, and `slim` template engines and will default to the template engine specified in `config.generators.template_engine`.

 The template engine can also be passed as an option to the generator: